bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 04 - GPU + Kubernetes.md

 Our setup is opinionated - there is no cluster autoscaling, and we always use a shared storage (Paperspace managed shared storage) for all nodes.

 In this chapter and next, we will focus on a single node setup.
 This will allow us to experiment and create a script with necessary commands to get started manually.
 In chapter 6, we will set up a multi-node HA cluster with e2e automation using ansible.

-**Note: If you do not need MIG (multi-instance GPU), you can choose any GPU hardware.** If you need MIG, then it needs to be [A100 or higher (Ampere architecture+)](https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html).

 ## Set up and Explore Microk8s
 Recommend to set up a private network, VM, and a shared drive from the console, so you can focus on k8s.
 Alternately, you can refer to [CLI/API cheatsheet](Scripts_Artifacts/Paperspace-resources-sheatsheet.md) for commands.